hcientist/OnlinePythonTutor/wishlist.md

 - have a volunteer lobby chat room where volunteers can hang out while waiting and maybe even coordinate with each other about who to help when new requests come onto the queue
 - concurrent editing in the Ace editor is a bit slow and clunky; also you can't see multiple edit cursors
 - need some indicator that the chat session's original creator (i.e., the help requester) has left, so nobody in there is the original person (but it's OK for these sessions to still exist!)
+- better server-side caching of user state, such as ipstack geolocation calls since we have a limited free monthly quota

 ## Language Backends